 So, before you bust out the trail mix, keep in mind that raisins and grapes are highly toxic to cats as well.

 Happy snacking!
 If you want to find out more, we have plenty of other food guides!
-Check out can cats eat carrots?
-Maybe, you’d like to know if cats can eat tomatoes.
-Or how about can cats eat avocado?
+Check them out below:

 References and Resources